Whowong/CHH/GitLab/README.md

 4.2	Update your template with the following:

-4.2.1	Add an additional stage, you stages section should look like this:
+4.2.1	Add an additional stage, your stages section should look like this:
 ```
 stages:
   - build